Microsoft/azure-docs.cs-cz/articles/azure-monitor/platform/alerts-metric-logs.md

             "type": "string",
             "minLength": 1,
             "metadata": {
                 "description": "Full Resource ID of the resource emitting the metric that will be used for the comparison.
-For example /subscriptions/00000000-0000-0000-0000-0000-00000000/resourceGroups/ResourceGroupName/providers/Microsoft.compute/virtualMachines/VM_xyz"
+For example: /subscriptions/00000000-0000-0000-0000-0000-00000000/resourceGroups/ResourceGroupName/providers/Microsoft.OperationalInsights/workspaces/workspaceName"
             }
         },
         "metricName": {